 To Ocean Sole Africa, the company that turns washed-ashore flip-flops into art, like my little blue elephant.

-If you ever get a chance, watch David Suzuki’s The Nature of Things, Science of the Senses: Taste and Smell, It’s well worth your time.
+If you ever get a chance, watch David Suzuki's Science of the Senses: Taste and Smell.
+It's well worth your time.